TillDev/ToDoList/README.md

 bluemix login -u username -o org_name -s space_name
 ```

-    Be sure to change the directory to the todolist-mongodb directory where the manifest.yml file is located.
+    Be sure to change the directory to the todolist-mysql directory where the manifest.yml file is located.

 3. Run `cf push`